boydco/react-app-sandbox/README.md

-# react-app-sandbox
-learning to build an app with react, flux, webpack and firebase
+Sandbox for learning to build react apps